 View new books below or click 'Upcoming' to set your own date range

-Hidden Heritage: Rediscovering Britain’s Lost Love of the Orient
+Hidden Heritage: Rediscovering Britain’s Relationship with the Orient

 11 August 2022 All day

 A fresh perspective on British history from award-winning broadcaster Fatima Manji

 Deep within the Foreign & Commonwealth Office, where British foreign policy is shaped and enacted, is an ornate central chamber: the Durbar Court.
 In a grand house off Hyde Park, the eighteenth-century sword of an Indian Sultan lies amidst tapestries and oil paintings.
 For around twenty years a Turkish mosque stood proudly in Kew gardens, completed in 1761 at the behest of the Dowager Princess of Wales.